WANT TO SAVE THIS RECIPE?

 Whenever I see a matcha dessert on the menu, I have to think long and hard if I should order it.
 Matcha is one of my favorite ingredients for sweets because of its earthy, herbal essence.
-Okay so that might not sound appealing to you but how about if you take that matcha powder, turn it into frosting, and spread it on a soft cookie?
+Okay, so that might not sound appealing to you, but how about if you take that matcha powder, turn it into frosting, and spread it on a soft cookie?
 Sounds pretty good, right?
-These matcha and white cookies are a twist on the New York classic treat, the black and white cookie.
-Traditionally the cookie is chocolate and vanilla but I swapped the flavors for matcha and coconut.
-Was it a mistake?
-Absolutely not!

 Recipe

-Matcha and White Cookies
+Matcha Black and White Cookies

 Ingredients

-- 1 ⅓ cup all-purpose flour (186 grams)
+- 1 ⅓ cups all-purpose flour (187 grams)

 - ½ teaspoon baking powder